spacetimeengineer/mupy/README.md

-## Running openscad
+## Running OpenSCAD

-1. Navigate to workspace directory
+1. Navigate to workspace directory.

 ```console
 $ cd ~/custom_box
 ```

-2. Open 'box_assembly' file
+2. Open 'box_assembly' file.

 ```console
 $ openscad box_assembly_A1cfc7f.scad
 ```
 ### Modifying generated code
-Feel free to modify any scad-code for whatever reason you see fit (typically position, angle or other parametrization) since it is easy enough to regenerate but it is often not necessary because you can do the same from mupy.
-Keep in mind that these hashes are predicable because they are derived from system codes and names which if do not change, will not affect the change the hash.
+Feel free to modify any SCAD-code for whatever reason you see fit (typically position, angle, or other parametrization) since it is easy enough to regenerate but it is often not necessary because you can do the same from mupy.
+Keep in mind that these hashes are predictable because they are derived from system codes and names which if do not change, will not affect the change the hash.

 ### Activating Animation Controller
-From the openscad IDE toolbar select View -> Animate.
+From the OpenSCAD IDE toolbar select View -> Animate.
 Under the main view some animation text field inputs will appear.
 Select a frame rate and step count to run animation.
-These numbers will influence the evolution of the value of the special global time variable denoted by $t ( 0 ≤ $t ≤ 1 ) recognized by openscad and generated by mupy.
-This will in turn drive the animations.
+These numbers will influence the evolution of the value of the special global time variable denoted by $t ( 0 ≤ $t ≤ 1 ) recognized by OpenSCAD and generated by mupy.
+This will, in turn, drive the animations.

 ### Simulate assembly
-As was stated before, once the script is run, mupy will generate a workspace directory with generated scad source code files.
+As was stated before, once the script is run, mupy will generate a workspace directory with generated SCAD source code files.
 These files build a hierarchical structure for defining the overall assembly.
 This breaks things into steps with no specific order in the current implementation.
 These files are marked with an *'A'* or a *'P'* at the beginning of their hash in the file name to signify an *assembly* or *hardware* object respectively.
-Some of the code (system-code scad files) are used to render *.stl files* which are then imported directly into the assembly hierarchy ( and are used to make prints ).
+Some of the code (system-code SCAD files) are used to render *.stl files* which are then imported directly into the assembly hierarchy (and are used to make prints).
 Just click on the assembly .scad file which can be identified by the name that was given in the script unpo declaration.
-Additionally the hashes are predictable so that the simulation may be re-run (with modification) without canceling the openscad IDE or animation.
+Additionally, the hashes are predictable so that the simulation may be re-run (with modification) without canceling the OpenSCAD IDE or animation.

 ![Alt Text](resources/simple_box.gif)

 This example gives users the resources to construct a simple box.
 This example utilizes the CUBX0177 family and the mupy.core library.
-For this script, modular principles are employed however generally speaking system-codes only interlock with other certain system-codes.
-In the case of the CUBX0177 family the first five elements composing the system code strings should be synchronized for modularity to be possible.
+For this script, modular principles are employed, however, generally speaking, system-codes only interlock with other certain system-codes.
+In the case of the CUBX0177 family, the first five elements composing the system code strings should be synchronized for modularity to be possible.
 Keep in mind that every type-code has its own rules that it must follow and in some cases specific parametrization choices will override other intended features.
-In other cases the systems-codes won't even be meaningful geometrically unless the libraries have built in their own boundary-conditions to keep certain codes non-render-able.
+In other cases, the systems-codes won't even be meaningful geometrically unless the libraries have built in their own boundary-conditions to keep certain codes non-renderable.

 ### Generating Gifs
 I use a utility called ImageMagick and you can learn more about it from Bryan Duxbury's Blog at https://bryanduxbury.com/2014/01/16/creating-animated-gifs-from-openscad/.
 These gifs are created using the

 ## 3D Printing

-3D printers are getting better by the day but the community has been unable to utilize their true capabilities.
+3D printers are getting better by the day, but the community has been unable to utilize their true capabilities.
 This is mostly becasue the design sets available from the open domain are very limited.
-This is to say there are not alot of proffesionals developing hardware designs for 3D printers to print, and especially not things utility grade.
-Additionally, manufacturing proffesionals and leaders tend to watse time comparing addative manufacturing methods to traditional manufacturing methods such as injection molding or casting.
-3D printers are slow wheras traditional methods are fast.
-I am very familiar with the narrative but one never seems to consider the possibilities of 3D printers.
+This is to say there are not a lot of proffesionals developing hardware designs for 3D printers, and especially not for utility grade.
+Additionally, manufacturing proffesionals and leaders tend to waste time comparing addative manufacturing methods to traditional manufacturing methods, such as injection molding or casting.
+3D printers are slow, wheras traditional methods are fast.
+I am very familiar with the narrative, but few seem to consider the possibilities of 3D printers.
 The rapid modificiation/ modular culture which could never be caught up with.
 Once materials get better.

-My point is that   has matched the capabliliteis of 3D printers untilnow. mupy was not designed for just 3D printing alone but it was certainly battle-tested with 3D printing.
+My point is that   has matched the capabliliteis of 3D printers untilnow. mupy was not designed for just 3D printing alone, but it was certainly battle-tested with 3D printing.
 To go down this path, you will need to download *Ultimaker Cura* (or some other slicing software) in order to move forward with this step.
 You can download it from https://ultimaker.com/software/ultimaker-cura .

 ### Print Parts ( or manufacture another way )

 To print parts just import the generated stl file into [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura) and proceed with setting up your 3D-print configuration.
-In general all 3D-printed parts require configuration so be sure to familiarize yourself with the process.
+In general, all 3D-printed parts require configuration, so be sure to familiarize yourself with the process.
 [This video runs through the process quite well](https://www.youtube.com/watch?v=T-Z3GmM20JM)

 ### Running Cura - Rough Overview

   1. Open Ultimaker Cura

   2. Once downloaded you should take time to familiarize yourself with basic 3D printing concepts.
-Some common examples include
+Some common examples include:

     - Print Bed Temperature
     - Nozzle Temperature